-This means that our LLB is recognised as a “Qualifying Law Degree” (QLD) by the Solicitors Regulation Authority and the Bar Council, and so satisfies the first stage of qualification as a solicitor or barrister.
+This means that our LLB is recognised as a “Qualifying Law Degree” (QLD) by the Solicitors Regulation Authority and the Bar Standards Board, and so satisfies the first stage of qualification as a solicitor or barrister.

 You will study modules to develop your legal, professional and personal skills.
 You will also be able to choose optional modules in a range of legal subjects, and some from subjects from outside Law that complement your legal studies.